 About Ghost Adventures

-Ghost Adventures airs on Saturday nights on the Travel Channel.
+Ghost Adventures airs on the Travel Channel.
 The crew, led by Zak Bagans, travels to some of the most notoriously haunted locations in the world, where they are locked in overnight.
 According to Bagans, there is no camera or sound crew.
 Instead, the crew members go it alone.

 The Ghost Adventures Crew